auroraGPT-ANL/MCQ-and-SFT-code/SAUNA_HACK_PLAN_v1.md

 ## Goals for this Hackathon

-Over the 2.5-day Sauna hackathon, our team will strengthen multiple related workflows (pipelines) for generating training data from scientific papers.
-We have at least four work threads to select from, though we  may not be able to tackle all of them.
+Over the 2.5-day hackathon, our team will strengthen multiple related workflows (pipelines) for generating training data from scientific papers.
+We have at least four work threads to select from, though we are unlikely to have time to to tackle all of them.
 These are:
 1. Harden the existing MCQ workflow,
 2. Expand a new approoach -- knowledge-nugget (NKN) workflow,
 3. Update and harden the model fine-tuning step that follows the MCQ and NKN workflows, and